A job analysis objectively assesses the physical, psychological, environmental and cognitive demands of specific work tasks.

-Typically, a Job Analysis is required when the physical demands of a job are unknown or when it is unclear which duties in a workplace are suitable for a worker.
+We typically undertake a job analysis when the physical demands of a job are unknown or when it is unclear which workplace duties are suitable for a specific worker.